 We last gathered quotes for a new fuse box in early summer 2016 and updated this page on the

-Cost To Replace Fuse Box (Aka Consumer Unit)
+Fuse Box Cost (Aka Consumer Unit)

 The price examples below are to replace an old fuse box/board with a new compliant RCD consumer unit (aka fuse box) on a typical 3-bed house with six circuits.
 The prices include testing and fixing any basic faults.